Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Theory

-The presence of a particle modifies the LDOS (cf. Figure~\ref{fig:scheme}), in which case each $q_j$ in eq~\rf{fl2} becomes a nontrivial function of emitter position.
-Obviously, each $q_j$ is approaching its value in the absence of a particle at the spatial infinity.
-Enhancement of $\eta_1$ by a sphere in the case of the MD transition into $^7$F$_1$ level of Eu$^{3+}$, shown in Figure~\ref{fig:scheme}, will lead to higher proportion of the MD fluorescence.
-In order to tilt natural branching ratios in favor of the MD emission, it is expedient to tune the sphere resonance to the MD emission path.
-In what follows, we investigate to what extent it is possible to promote the MD fluorescence relative to the ED fluorescence by the presence of a spherical particle (see Figure~\ref{fig:scheme}) assuming emitter plane wave excitation.
+The presence of a particle modifies the LDOS (cf. Fig.~\ref{fig:scheme}), in which case each $q_j$ in Eq.~(\ref{fl2}) becomes a nontrivial function of emitter position.
+Obviously, at the spatial infinity is each $q_j$ approaching its value in the absence of a particle.
+Enhancement of $\eta_1$ by a sphere in the case of the MD transition into $^7$F$_1$ level of Eu$^{3+}$, shown in Fig.~\ref{fig:scheme}, will lead to a higher proportion of the MD fluorescence.
+To tilt the natural branching ratios in favor of MD emission, it is expedient to tune the sphere resonance to the MD emission path.
+In the following, we investigate to what extent it is possible to promote MD fluorescence compared to ED fluorescence by the presence of a dielectric homogeneous spherical particle (see Fig.~\ref{fig:scheme}), assuming excitation by plane waves.

-According to Figure~\ref{fig:scheme}(d), the ``intrinsic'' (i.e., in the absence of any particle) MD branching ratio $\eta_{1;0}\approx 0.2$.
+According to Fig.~\ref{fig:scheme}(d), the ``intrinsic'' (i.e., in the absence of any particle) MD branching ratio $\eta_{1;0}\approx 0.2$.
 Experimental determination of radiative rates $\Gm_{{\rm rad};j}$ is known to be tricky.
-Semi-empirical Judd-Ofelt theory enables one to approximate radiative lifetimes~\cite{Judd1962,Ofelt1962,Walsh1998} and determine branching ratio of rare earth in different solid crystal matrices.
-Nevertheless, experimentally verification of the Judd-Ofelt parametrization is typically not better than within $15-30\%$ of the theoretical values\cite{Walsh1998}.
+Semi-empirical Judd-Ofelt theory~\cite{Judd1962,Ofelt1962,Walsh1998} enables one to approximate radiative lifetimes and determine the branching ratio of rare-earth in different solid crystal matrices.
+Nevertheless, experimentally verification of the Judd-Ofelt parametrization is typically not better than within $15-30\%$ of the theoretical values~\cite{Walsh1998}.
 For the sake of illustration, we take the initial free space values of the respective radiative rates $\Gm_{{\rm rad};j}$ as those proportional to corresponding photoluminescence (PL) intensities (defined in the arbitrary units) summarized in Table~\ref{tab:PL}.
-Notice, in order to turn the values into sensible absolute radiative rates, one has to sum up all the PL intensities and compare the result with the known total decay rate of the excited state of trivalent rare earth, $\Gm_R=891$ s$^{-1}$ for Eu$^{3+}$~\cite{Lima2016}.
-This way, a normalization factor can be established to translate the PL intensities into the absolute radiative rates.